Versions of read scripts

 test command && source command

-The test command [ -r .echorc ]
+The test command [ -r .echorc ] evaluates as true if the file .echorc

-is executed only as needed to determine
+is readable.
+The source .echorc is executed only as needed to determine

 the truth value of the compound statement.

-commands with one argument in double quotes.
+This script has two echo commands with one argument in double quotes.
 The

 first is conditional on one of two cases that depend on the

-pattern of the string in variable imageFile
+pattern of the string in variable imageFile.

-if the variable function_x
+to ", " if the variable function_x has data and

 null otherwise.
 This way there will be no dangling comma when the function is